hadley/adv-r/OO-essentials.md

 otype(df$y)  # A factor is
 ```

 In S3, methods are associated with functions, called generics, not objects or classes.
 This is different from most other programming languages, but is a legimitate OO style.
 To determine if a function is an S3 generic function, you can look at its source code for a call to `UseMethod()`:

 ```R
 mean
 ```

-It's the job of `UseMethod()` to find the correct method (given the input) and call it.
+It's the job of `UseMethod()` to find the correct method (given the class of the input) and call it.
 There are also some S3 generic functions don't call `UseMethod()`.
 For example, the following three functions are also S3 generics:

 ```R
 `[`